-PLUIE: Personalisable metric with Llm Used for Improved Evaluation

 We used \tplPlui{*} for classification of paraphrase/non-paraphrase pairs and good/bad Nile translations.
 As baseline metric scores are not directly interpretable as categorical decisions, we calibrate each metric by determining an optimal decision threshold that maximises the F1 score.
-Table~\ref{tab:classification} reports the performance of all evaluated metrics, we also report results for the natural threshold with \tplPlui{*}.
+Table~\ref{tab:classification} reports the performance of all evaluated metrics; we also report results for the natural threshold with \tplPlui{*}.

-We find that \tplPlui{*/Para} achieves competitive or slightly better performances than \ac{llmjudge} metrics.
+We find that \tplPlui{*/Para} achieves competitive or slightly better performance than \ac{llmjudge} metrics.
 The difference between the calibrated and default thresholds is minimal, highlighting the interpretability and robustness of \tplPlui{*/Para}’s scoring scale.
 Traditional metrics achieve an accuracy of approximately 33\% on French paraphrase classification, implying that all pairs are classified as paraphrases.
 This finding suggests that the dataset is particularly challenging and that these surface-based metrics struggle to capture large semantic differences when lexical overlap remains high.

-We only consider the Nile translations generated with Llama from the \ac{NEAT} methodology, other results can be found in Appendix~\ref{apx:Mistral-Ref}.
-We observe that the \tplPlui{*/Para} consistently outperforms similarity metrics, and is comparable to output based \ac{llmjudge}.
+We only consider the Nile translations generated with Llama from the \ac{NEAT} methodology; other results can be found in Appendix~\ref{apx:Mistral-Ref}.
+We observe that the \tplPlui{*/Para} consistently outperforms similarity metrics, and is comparable to output-based \ac{llmjudge}.
 For this task, higher precision is preferable to avoid incorrect network configuration.
 The best performance is observed with \tplPlui{Para} \LlamaS{} and the uncalibrated threshold ($0$).
-Further analysis on the impact of the threshold choice are in Appendix~\ref{apx:fig_thresh_para}.
+Further analyses on the impact of the threshold choice are in Appendix~\ref{apx:fig_thresh_para}.